Emotional Support Service

 If you are an adult patient under the care of Hospice and are affected by a life-limiting or end of life diagnosis, it is normal to experience feelings of loss or sadness as the illness progresses.

 Sometimes you may cope well and at other times you may feel overwhelmed.
 Life limiting illness can have a huge emotional impact and the changes that occur along the way can make it difficult to manage feelings.
 Patients and their families face many challenges and uncertainties and whilst many cope with these challenges, some may benefit from further support

 How the service works

-The service is made up of a team of counsellors, volunteer support workers and student counsellors.
+Our free and confidential service is made up of a small team of qualified counsellors and volunteers.